Price: Free sign up

 What’s more, your money should appear in your Paypal account very quickly once you withdraw on Qmee, which is also a rarity with survey/search engine related money making sites.

-No doubt, it will take a while to accumulate any profit and this is certainly not a giant money making opportunity – but it is a simple one.
+No doubt, it will take a while to accumulate any profit and this is certainly not a giant money making opportunity by any means – but it is a simple one.

 I like it!
 It’s actually fun to use.
 There is no effort involved in using it at all, so why not make money for doing what you normally always would anyway?